Facial expression: Evolutionary significance of universality

 Darwin argued that the expression of emotions has evolved in humans from animal ancestors, who would have used similar methods of expression.
 Darwin believed that expressions were unlearned and innate in human nature and were therefore evolutionarily significant for survival.
 He compiled supporting evidence from his research on different cultures, on infants, and in other animal species.
 Ekman found that people from different cultures recognized certain facial expressions despite vast cultural differences, and his findings tended to confirm Darwin's initial hypothesis.

 Cross-cultural studies had shown that there are similarities in the way emotions are expressed across diverse cultures, but studies have even shown that there are similarities between species in how emotions are expressed.
 Research has shown that chimpanzees are able to communicate many of the same facial expressions as humans through the complex movements of the facial muscles.
 In fact, the facial cues were so similar that Ekman's Facial Action Coding System could be applied to the chimps in evaluating their expressions.
 Of course, differences between the species' physical facial properties, such as white sclera and everted lips in chimps, would mean that some expressions could not be compared.

 Similarly, Darwin observed that infants' method of expression for certain emotions was instinctive, as they were able to display emotional expressions they had not themselves yet witnessed.
 Facial morphology impacts expression recognition in important ways, and therefore, infant facial morphology may also serve some specific communicative function.
 These similarities in morphology and movement are important for the correct interpretation of an emotion.

 Darwin was particularly interested in the functions of facial expression as evolutionarily important for survival.
 He looked at the functions of facial expression in terms of the utility of expression in the life of the animal and in terms of specific expressions within species.
 Darwin deduced that some animals communicated feelings of different emotional states with specific facial expressions.
 He further concluded that this communication was important for the survival of animals in group-dwelling species; the skill to effectively communicate or interpret another animal's feelings and behaviors would be a principal trait in naturally fit species.
-However, this suggests that solitary species such as orang-utans would not exhibit such expressions.
+However, this suggests that solitary species such as orangutans would not exhibit such expressions.

+For a discussion of the controversies on these claims, see Fridlund and Russell & Fernandez Dols.